danxfisher/MeetEasier/README.md

 ## Description

 MeetEasier is a web application that visualizes meeting room availability.
-It works using Exchange Web Services (EWS) with Exchange room lists and Office365.
+It works using Exchange Web Services (EWS) with Exchange room lists in Office 365.

 ![Mockup 1](mockups/mockup-1.jpg)